Florida State vs. Georgia Predictions & Picks - Women's NCAA Tournament First Round

 Florida State Schedule Analysis

-- The Seminoles' best win of the season came in a 70-57 victory versus the No. 13 Duke Blue Devils on January 29.
+- On January 29, the Seminoles captured their signature win of the season, a 70-57 victory over the Duke Blue Devils, who rank No. 13 in the AP's Top 25.

-- The Seminoles have five wins against Quadrant 1 teams, tied for the 27th-most in the country.
+- The Seminoles have five wins versus Quadrant 1 teams, tied for the 27th-most in the country.

-- Florida State has nine wins versus Quadrant 2 opponents, tied for the second-most in the nation.
+- Florida State has nine wins versus Quadrant 2 opponents, the most in the country.

 Florida State 2022-23 Best Wins